elastic/logstash/docs/life-of-an-event.md

 unlimited queues which grow unbounded and eventually exceed memory causing a crash which loses all of those messages.

-Given the above, by default, logstash will have probably 3 threads at a minimum (2 if you have no filters).
-One input, one filter, and one output thread each.
+At a minum, logstash will have probably 3 threads (2 if you have no filters).
+One input, one filter worker, and one output thread each.

 If you see logstash using multiple CPUs, this is likely why.
 If you want to know more about what each thread is doing, you should read this: